 Always trust your guide.
 Most often, he’s got a higher vantage point of the water than you.
 If not, he’s fishing for permit EVERY DAY and knows their mannerisms, movements, and how they feed.

 The “Six P’s” – Prior Preparation Prevents Piss Poor Performance.
 Get in the habit of checking your excess fly line.
 Permit fishing can deliver very few opportunities in a day with long gaps between fish.
 Stay focused and always be ready.
-It’s not fair on your guide if he’s just poled you for an hour into the current and wind, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.
+It’s not fair on your guide if he’s just poled you into the current and wind for an hour, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.

 Once your eyes lock on a permit, NEVER EVER take your eyes off the prize.
 Looking down to check your fly line after you have seen a fish is a fatal mistake most of the time, as you never spot it again.

 “Fish for permit like you really don’t care.”
 Clear your head of clutter, stay calm, pick your exact target, and go for it.
 Hook it or spook it.
 Never any half measures.
 You need to be aggressive with the cast and be able to handle rejection.
 If you can’t take the heat, go for bonefish.

-Know the depth of the water that you’re fishing at all times, and always try to factor in the direction of the current.
+Know the depth of the water you’re fishing at all times, and always try to factor in the current direction.
 Try and have your fly pulling across the current or – better yet – down current whenever possible.
 Pulling up-current is not good.

 While the specific fly pattern that you are fishing is important, the accuracy of the cast means so much more.
 Permit have no desire to travel great distances to eat a fly.
 There are, at times, exceptions to this rule, but overall, it applies 99% of the time.
 Accuracy and stealth of presentation are more important than anything else.
 There is just no getting around having the fly in exactly in the right place at the right time.